bethjm/TaskManager_FrontEnd/Documentation/(1)GeneralPriotityList.md

 F. **Set Up RESTful Routes**

-- Implement RESTful routes for effective communication.

 G. **Connect Everything on the Front End**

-- Establish connections and interactions within the front-end components.

 H. **Double Check Design**

-- Review and validate the design for consistency and usability.

 I. **Create READMEs for Front End and Back End**

-- Prepare detailed README files for both the front end and back end.

 J. **Link READMEs in the main README.md**

-- Provide links to the separate READMEs in the main README.md file.

 K. **Deploy Back End**

-- Deploy the back end of the application.

 L. **Deploy Front End**

-- Deploy the front end of the application.